Managing your puppy through adolescence

 If your dog was used to playing with other dogs, but started to become too boisterous or even aggressive, telling them off is only making the problem worse.
 Instead, try to distract your dog and remove them from the situation using a happy voice rather than a reprimand.

 If your dog has dog friends, you can continue to socialise with the dogs they know.
 Minimise their exposure to other dogs for a while though.
 Avoiding repeated negative experiences in the presence of other dogs will help stop the problem from getting worse.

 Keep your dog active

 Adolescent dogs are energetic!
 Longer walks in quiet areas, lots of exploration and simply using their nose are a few of the most rewarding activities for dogs.
 Some adolescent dogs seem to become more fearful and anxious.
 This can be the reason why they don't follow their owners' requests or even start to show behaviours such as destructiveness, house soiling or excessive barking.

 It's really important that they're not punished for their 'bad manners'.
 Telling dogs off, shouting or using more physical methods can make dogs even more scared and worried and their behaviour can get worse.
 In these types of situations, ask a professional for help.

 What if nothing is helping?

-If nothing you're doing seems to help, then it's important to seek further advice.
-Sometimes behaviours can be caused by an underlying medical or health issue and so it's important to get your pet checked by a vet first to rule this out.
+If nothing you're doing seems to help, it's important to get some help and advice.
+Sometimes bad behaviour can be caused by an underlying medical or health issue.
+It's important to get your pet checked by a vet first to rule this out.
 They can then refer you to a behaviour expert if necessary.